Dhruvil5995/Web-Application-For_Brain_tumor/README.md

 The brain tumor detection model (`brain_tumor.h5`) used by this application is pre-trained using deep learning techniques.
 It is loaded and used for prediction in the Flask application.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgements

-The brain tumor detection model used in this project is based on research and resources from various sources.
-See the `ACKNOWLEDGEMENTS` file for attribution.